Debugging Application Errors¶

 debug=True enables debug mode, which is

 mostly equivalent.
-Debug mode can be controled separately from
+Debug mode can be controlled separately from

 FLASK_ENV with the